MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/deploy-meetings-microsoft-teams-landing-page.md

 ### <a name="teams-administrators"></a>Administradores de Teams

-Teams ofrece un conjunto de roles de administrador personalizados que pueden usarse para administrar Teams en su organización.
-Los roles proporcionan distintas funciones a los administradores.
+Teams provides a set of custom administrator roles that can be used to manage Teams for your organization.
+The roles provide various capabilities to administrators.

 | Pregúntese lo siguiente: | Acción |
 |--------------|--------|